biohackathon-japan/BH25-Analysis-Workflow-Creators/paper/paper.md

 ## Next Step

-The main workflow could not be fully constructed during this BioHackathon.
+The main workflow of metatranscriptomic analysis could not be fully constructed during this BioHackathon.
 Further work is needed to complete its publication.

 ## Author Contribution
 workflow creation, S.Y., P.N. and R.M.; validation, S.Y., P.N. and R.M.; critical commets, H.K. and S.Y.; writing, R.M., P.N. and H.K..